 These classroom tools look and work like television remote controls, and are used to respond to questions posed by professors in high enrolment classes.
 Frequently asked i>clicker questions.

 An ISBN is a 10 or 13-digit number that identifies a particular title and edition of a book.
 You can find the ISBN on the back cover and is the best way to identify your textbook.
 Searching for textbooks by ISBN ensures that you buy the correct edition and copy.

 MacMicro is the pet name of the computer department located in the Main Store.
-It is an authorized on-campus reseller for a wide variety of computers and computer accessories.
-We have a trained, knowledgeable, and friendly staff that is available to assist students and faculty with their various computer-related needs.
-The Computer Department also has in-store service technicians for work on various Apple/PC repairs and upgrades.
+MacMicro carries wide variety of computer accessories and educational software.
+We have knowledgeable, and friendly staff that are available to assist students and faculty with their various computer-related purchases.

 Main Store / Main Bookstore / Main Campus Store

 Refers to the central location of the Campus Store operations, Glimour Hall B101.
-The Main Store includes general books and magazines, stationery and supplies, clothing and giftware, PC and Apple computers and accessories, a post office and is also where the main administrative offices of the bookstore are located.
+The Main Store includes general books, stationery and supplies, clothing and giftware, computer accessories and software, The main administrative offices of the Campus Store are located here.